 He played all infield positions, including shortstop and third base, and contributed with solid defense.
 He continued to perform well throughout the second half of the season, and although he fell just short of the required number of at-bats, he still had a career-high 413 at-bats in 126 games, a batting average of .271, 12 Home Run (second on the team), and 18 stolen base.

-In the game against Hokkaido Nippon-Ham Fighters on May 20th, Hiromi Ito He hit his first professional Home Run as pitcher, which was the game-winning hit.
-In 102 games, he had 224 at-bats, a batting average of .263, Home Run 23 RBI.
-He hopes to get more opportunities to starting line-up next season.
+On May 20, in a game against Hokkaido Nippon-Ham, Hiromi Ito pitcher Home Run In 102 games, he had 224 at-bats, a .263 batting average, and 2 Home Run 23 RBI runs batted in.
+He hopes to increase his appearances starting line-up next season.

 Akira Nakamura leads a struggling team without key players